Battle of Sirte (2016): GNA advance on Sirte, initial gains, and stalemate

 On 13 June, the GNA advance in Sirte slowed as they reached the residential areas near the city center.
 ISIL fighters were holed up in the central and northern part of Sirte and a GNA counter-attack against ISIL positions at the town's main western entrance, after the suicide bombings the previous day, was repelled.
 On 16 June, a suicide attack at a police station in Abu Grain, at a crossroad between Sirte and Misrata, killed 10 soldiers and wounded 7.
 Also, a six-man GNA scouting team in Sirte was killed and their bodies paraded by ISIL.
 On 21 June, GNA forces secured areas in the "700" neighbourhood, south of the city center, and gained ground to the west of the center of Sirte in the heavily damaged District No. 2.
 Other gains included: the Ben Hamal Mosque, the electricity headquarters and the radio station.
 During the advance, the GNA positioned themselves within a kilometer from the conference centre.
 Meanwhile, GNA fighters withdrew from the port, although they still controlled the port road, due to heavy ISIL sniper fire from a nearby hotel.
 Some 400 to 500 ISIL fighters were operating in the port area.
 During the advances, GNA fighters suffered heavy casualties with 39 being killed and another 140 wounded.
 Another report put the number of GNA dead at more than 40.

 On 1 July, ISIL fighters were driven out of the "100" and "700" neighbourhoods and GNA forces had surrounded the conference hall.
 ISIL fighters were also still holed up at a nearby hospital, with snipers and landmines slowing the GNA's progress.
 The next day, the GNA captured the city center, or at least part of it, as well as the harbor.
 By 7 July, Mirghani Badawi al-Bashir, nicknamed "Abu-al-Harith", was killed by a drone strike.
-A leading local ISIL commander and a prominent Sudanese peacher, Mirghani's death was regarded as heavy blow to ISIL by experts.
+A leading local ISIL commander and a prominent Sudanese preacher, Mirghani's death was regarded as heavy blow to ISIL by experts.

 On 9 July, a mass grave was discovered by GNA forces on a farm on the southern edge of Sirte.
 The next day, an ISIL ammunition store was hit in the city center by ground fire, while more air-strikes hit other ISIL positions.
 In turn, ISIL fired Grad missiles at GNA positions in the first, second and third residential districts and the university campus.

 On 15 July, heavy clashes erupted around the conference centre leaving 21 GNA soldiers dead and 139 wounded.
 During the fighting, three ISIL suicide car-bombers, including a Libyan and an Egyptian, hit GNA forces in an unsuccessful counter-attack.
 GNA fighters managed to enter the conference complex, but had not been able to capture it.
-Some 10 days later, the GNA captured the largest ISIL bomb factory in Sirte, a hotel in the eastern part of the city, part of the “Dollar” neighbourhood, and the security headquarters.
+Some 10 days later, the GNA captured the largest ISIL bomb factory in Sirte, a hotel in the eastern part of the city, part of the "Dollar" neighbourhood, and the security headquarters.